 Seniors Real Estate Specialist (SRES)

 Clients in the 50+ age group have a unique set of needs as both buyers and sellers.
-NAR also describes them as the fastest-growing market in real estate, which means there are plenty of opportunities for closings.
+NAR also describes them as the fastest-growing real estate market, meaning there are plenty of opportunities for closings.

-While attaining this designation, Realtors will learn how to guide senior-aged clients through the buying and selling process ethically.
+While attaining this designation, Realtors will learn how to ethically guide senior-aged clients through the buying and selling process.
 They’ll learn about the different housing options for seniors — and resources such as reverse mortgages, IRAs, pensions, and 401ks.

 To earn their SRES, Realtors must:

 - Complete the SRES coursework.